Skywalker9248/Skywalker9248/README.md

 ### Hey there 👋

-I'm Ron — a React developer who enjoys building clean UIs, solving logic puzzles with JS Mostly messing around with side projects, new libraries, and making things that don’t break (too often).
+I'm Ron — a React developer who enjoys building clean UIs, solving logic puzzles with JS

 ---